Carglglz/upydev/DOCS/Documentation.md

 ## get

-to download a file from upy device (see -f and -s, for multiple files see -fre option)
+to download a file from upy device (see -f , -s, and -dir,  for multiple files see -fre option)

 Usage: `$ upydev get -f [filename] [options]`